neursh/open-meteo-dart/README.md

 - [Top Contributors](#top-contributors)

 ## Community highlights
 A fun little spot to showcase some cool projects that people made from this package!
+I'll check the `Dependency graph` to find your project.
+So be sure to enable that feature in your repository.
+Otherwise I won't find it.

 ## Usage & Docs
 Each of the ~nine~ **ten** features available in Open-Meteo is represented by its class: `WeatherApi`, `HistoricalApi`, `EnsembleApi`, `ClimateApi`, `MarineApi`, `AirQualityApi`, `SatelliteRadiationApi`, `GeocodingApi`, `ElevationApi` and `FloodApi`.